kurokobo/virtualbmc-for-vsphere/README.md

 ## Overview

-A virtual BMC for controlling virtual machines using IPMI commands for the vSphere environment.
+A virtual BMC for controlling virtual machines using IPMI commands for the VMware vSphere environment.

-In other words, the vSphere version of [VirtualBMC](https://github.com/openstack/virtualbmc) part of the OpenStack project.
+In other words, the VMware vSphere version of [VirtualBMC](https://github.com/openstack/virtualbmc) part of the OpenStack project.

 ![Demo](https://user-images.githubusercontent.com/2920259/91665870-a7d78400-eb33-11ea-8d5b-33d98b3fe107.gif)